-Providing the development application or complying development certificate is granted development consent by the relevant authority or accredited certifier, the applicant must provide the department with a copy of the approved development plans bearing the consent authority stamp of approval and the development consent document.
+Providing the development application is granted development consent by the relevant authority, the applicant must provide the department with a copy of the approved development plans bearing the consent authority stamp of approval and the development consent document.
 At that point, the applicant may seek the departments' consent to apply for a construction certificate.